What is a PAN card, PAN number, and what you should know about it

 In 2020 you have two basic options to apply for a PAN Card: online and offline.
 If you want to implement this online, then you can use one of these websites:

 On the other hand, you can apply offline via an in-person visit to any district-level PAN agency.
 These agencies solve different issues, so an application for a PAN is not the only type of service they provide.
 If you already have a PAN, you can request an agency to make corrections or change data.

 PANs are available not only for Indian citizens.
 You can receive a PAN being a foreigner (or if you run a foreign business/entity).
 Therefore, Indian citizens/entities can apply for a PAN by filling Form 49A (let’s not get into details about official forms and papers; you can find all required data on governmental and tax agency websites).
 If you are a foreigner or foreign entity, then you need to fill Form 49AA.

-We are not sure about UTIITSL, but NSDL site usually accomplishes all the application-related processes (including printing of the card) within two weeks.
+We are not sure about UTIITSL, but the NSDL site usually accomplishes all the application-related processes (including printing of the card) within two weeks.

-Is it important to have a PAN?
+Is it important to have a PAN card?

 First of all, a PAN card is necessary for carrying out any kind of financial transaction, so it is compulsory to have this thing if you are a taxpayer.
 Apparently, you would need a PAN card when it comes to income taxes, tax refunds, and any other deals related to the Income Tax Department.